 4 Exchange differences related to the translation from the functional currency of the Group's subsidiaries are accounted for directly to the foreign currency translation reserve.
 The foreign currency translation reserve represents unrealized profits or losses related to the appreciation or depreciation of the local currencies against the euro in the countries where the Group's subsidiaries own property assets.

-CONSOLIDATED STATEMENT OF CASH FLOWSFor the year ended 31 December 2024
+CONSOLIDATED STATEMENT OF CASH FLOWS